June 08, 2015 · Written by Foodtolive Team

 Raw Almonds: Important Things You Need to Know

 The most important fact you need to know before you start contemplating the nutritional value of raw almonds is that the almonds you buy in the U.S. aren’t actually raw.
 All almond growers in America must “sterilize” their products due to the official decree of September 2007.
-In most cases they are pasteurized, though labeled raw, so beware if this is important to you.
-Some producers do sell 100% natural almonds and almond butter.
-If this is what you seek, you should look for them at small farmer markets.

 Another important thing that makes many people hesitate about eating raw almonds is the articles that claim them to be poisonous.
 There are quite a few of them online, so it’s no wonder that an average American is wary about this particular food.